mx-space/core/README.md

 # 许可

-This project is GPLv3 licensed.
+This project is licensed under AGPLv3 licensed.
 2021 Innei